 - 1 tablespoon ground peanuts

-- 2 tablespoon shredded dry coconut lightly roasted
+- 2 tablespoons shredded dry coconut lightly roasted

 - 1 cup pre-cooked muthia